zchsh/paper-mini-gen/NOTES.md

   - Nice to establish a pattern for these types of lil projects early
   - 2025-06-12 at 10:29 - got this done in a very basic way

+### Publish to a more permanent domain home

+- Maybe `zch.sh/paper-miniature-generator`
+- Could rename the repository to match

 ### Separate arrangement tool

 Not everyone knows how to work with SVGs.
 Bit of a pain.
 Consider arrangement of "results" on page...